 - Leaking or sticking solenoid valves as a result of normal wear or because of neglected fluid changes.
 The lack of smooth and controlled solenoid movements causes harsh gear shifts.
 Replacing all solenoid valves at once is the best solution.

 Clunk when downshifting from 2nd to 1st

-Land Rovers Discovery and Range Rovers with a ZF6HP 6-speed automatic transmission have a fairly frequent issue that only appears during downshifts.
+Land Rovers Discovery and Range Rovers with a ZF6HP 6-speed automatic transmission are fairly frequent issues that only appear during downshifts.
 When coming to a stop, there will be a noticeable clunk while shifting from 2nd to 1st gear.
 There will be no other mechanical symptoms, but this might trigger a check engine light.

-- Worn and cracked mechatronic sleeve, which connects the valve body assembly to the transmission itself.
-As this part is made out of rubber, it gets brittle and cracks with time.
+- The worn and cracked mechatronic sleeve connects the valve body assembly to the transmission.
+This part is made out of rubber, it gets brittle and cracks with time.
 Replacing the sleeve assembly together with the harness connector solves the issue.

 - Low or deteriorated transmission fluid, which results in excessive aeration or foaming.
 This causes a loss of transmission fluid pressure.

 Slipping when shifting into 4th gear